weepingguitar/CV2024_PKU/README.md

    python training_GAN64.py
    ```

    The first command will train the model on 32x32x32 voxel data, and the second command will train the model on 64x64x64 voxel data.
-The 32 resolution will take about ..., and the 64 resolution will take about ...
+For reference, with 32 resolution, it takes about 75min to train the VAE only for 5 epochs, and about 4.5h to train the GAN for 20 epochs.

 ## 4. Testing